Chan Siu Ki: Personal life

-In 2009, soon after his move to South China and subsequent success with Hong Kong U-23, he became a celebrity in Hong Kong.
-His love life became a matter of interest to the local paparazzi.
-He was suspected to have committed adultery, after pictures of him and TVB actress Helen Lee had been leaked.
-He denied the accusations.
-He claimed to have broken up with Lee in August and gone back with Natalie in October.
+In 2009, soon after his move to South China and subsequent success at the East Asian Games, Chan became a celebrity throughout Hong Kong, leading to his private life becoming a matter of interest to the local paparazzi.
+He was suspected to have committed adultery after pictures of him and TVB actress Helen Lee had been leaked.
+Later on, he denied the accusations, claimed to have broken up with Lee in August and reunited with his usual partner, known only as Natalie, in October.

 Political views

-He appeared on the government's television advertisement for the 2012 Legislative Council electoral reforms, in which he urged people to take their opportunity if they want to score a goal.
+He appeared in the government's television advertisement for the 2012 Legislative Council electoral reforms, in which he urged people to take their opportunity if they want to score a goal.
 The advertisement attracted a barrage of criticism against him on South China's official blog.
 Chan explained through his management company that he has no political views and he would not persuade people to support or oppose the LegCo reforms.
 He only accepted the invitation to appear in the advert due to the government's sincerity and he received no payment.